simondereuver/image-rec/README.md

 The server-side of the website will be programmed using JavaScript with Node.js as the runtime enviroment including Express as the application framework.

 #### Testing
-Frameworks used for unit tests are Mocha, chai, chai-http, supertest and nyc (previously Istanbul) is used for codecoverage.
+Framework used for unit tests are Mocha alongside with testing libraries chai, chai-http, supertest and nyc (previously Istanbul) is used for codecoverage.

 #### Client-side
 The client side is programmed using JavaScript, HTML and CSS.